iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="republish"></a>
 # **Republish**
-> RepublishResponseMessage Republish (RepublishRequestMessage? republishRequestMessage = null)
+> RepublishResponse Republish (RepublishRequest? republishRequest = null)